Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Introduction

 \section{Introduction}

 Fix a dimension $d\geq 2$.
 For each $n\in\N$, we define a mapping $F_{n}\colon \binom{\Z^{d}}{n^{d}}\to (0,\infty)$ by

+We use the notation $\binom{X}{m}$ to denote the set of all $m$-element subsets of a set $X$.

 The quantity $F_{n}(S)$ can be thought of as a quantification of how much the set $S$ differs from the regular $n\times n$ grid.
-In the 1990's Feige asked the question of whether the sequence
+In the 1990's Feige asked the question~\cite[Question 2.12]{Matousek_open} of whether the sequence

 is bounded.
 In other words, Feige's question asks whether there is some absolute constant $L>0$ so that for any $n\in\N$ and any set $S\in \binom{\Z^{d}}{n^{d}}$ there exists a bijection $S\to [n]^{d}$ with Lipschitz constant at most $L$.
+Feige's question is motivated by his work~\cite{Feige_approx} on the bandwidth problem in computer science.

-The paper~\cite{DKK2018} of the author, Kalu\v{z}a and Kopeck\'a provides a negative answer to Feige's question, proving that $\limsup_{n\to\infty}\mb{F}_{n}=\infty$.
-However, \cite{DKK2018} fails to impose any non-trivial asymptotic bounds on the Feige sequence $(\mb{F}_{n})$.
+The paper~\cite{DKK2018} of Kalu\v{z}a, Kopeck\'a and the author provides a negative answer to Feige's question, proving that $\limsup_{n\to\infty}\mb{F}_{n}=\infty$.
+However, \cite{DKK2018} fails to impose any non-trivial asymptotic bounds on the Feige sequence $(\mb{F}_{n})$; the only available inequality of note is the trivial upper bound $\mb{F}_{n}\leq \sqrt{d}\cdot n$.
 This provides the motivation for the present work.

 In order to prove that $\limsup_{n\to\infty}\mb{F}_{n}=\infty$, \cite{DKK2018} uses a strategy introduced by McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} which allows for the translation of discrete Lipschitz problems to the continuous setting.
 The aforementioned authors developed this strategy in order to answer a long standing open question of Gromov~\cite{Grom}, namely whether every two separated nets in Euclidean space are bilipschitz equivalent.
 McMullen~\cite{McM} and Burago and Kleiner~\cite{BK1} introduce methods of encoding measurable density functions $\rho\colon [0,1]^{d}\to (0,\infty)$ as separable nets in $\R^{d}$ and use these to prove that Gromov's question about separated nets is equivalent to the question of whether every bounded density $\rho\colon [0,1]^{d}\to (0,\infty)$ admits a bilipschitz solution $f\colon [0,1]^{d}\to \R^{d}$ to the pushforward equation